There is no doubt that the older my kids get, the more challenging the parenting gets as well. The days of quick “yes” or “no” decisions is waning.

 How Will My Kids View My Parenting?

-And maybe you think about how you hope that your parenting inspires them to be smart.
-To be brave.
-And to be great.
-And you wonder- what do they think about your decisions right now and what will they think about them as they grow older and reflect on how they were brought up?
+And you wonder- what do they think about your decisions right now, and what will they think about them as they grow older and reflect on how they were brought up?